enaikey00/School-Stuff/Statistical Programming with R/README.md

 ---
 ## ⚙️ Features
-The project revolves around the question: “/Is having a family important in order to achieve happiness?”/
+The project revolves around the question: _“Is having a family important in order to achieve happiness?”_

 The hypotheses:
 * The importance of family is correlated with happiness.